sdmace1110/Attack-Round-NoBackEnd/prompts.md

 ### Future Enhancement Framework

 The codebase includes placeholder functionality for:

 - **Character Management**: Add/remove character dialogs (currently logs to console)
 - **Google Sheets Integration**: Framework for cloud data persistence
 - **Advanced Combat Tracking**: Expandable round stats system
 - **Import/Export**: JSON file loading for session restoration

+# Styling

+Modern theme using glassneomorphism.
+Use grid to dynamically align form.

+# Content

+This form contains player/npc/monster update data.
+It allows the stats to be dynamically changed over the duration of the game night.
+This is a core function of this app.
+Use best practices.

+## Form

+- dropdown box (string).
+Contains the different D&Ds abilities available to the player such as sneak, disengage, or attack.
+Use the last selection box labeled "Manual Entry", when clicking on it it allows the label to be edited so that data is send to "roundStats"->"attacks"->"action"
+- Use the player's number of attack to generate inputs (numbers) to each attack's hit damage.
+Create a dropdown of all npcs, npcs, and monsters; this selection will be the "roundStats"->"attacks"->"damageDealt" obj's "name" attribute.
+Also associate a button that allows adds a new attack.
+If an input is empty, ignore the input completely unless there is only one attack -- empty input = 0 if blank.
+The number input will represent the "roundStats"->"attacks"->"damageDealt" obj's "name" attribute.
+- An input (number) for healer to self or from others.
+Alongside offer a toggle to select either self or others.
+If others is selected, another input for string will appear and record the name of the healer. "roundStats"->"attacks"->"healingDealt" and "healingTaken" obj's "name" attribute is the current selected and the amount is the number input amount.
+- When updating damage dealt, match the name and the amount, deduction the damage amount from the target's current amount.